swiftlang/swift-evolution/proposals/testing/NNNN-test-cancellation.md

 }
 ```

-The errors these functions throw are of a type internal to Swift Testing that is
+The errors this function throws are of a type internal to Swift Testing that is
 semantically similar to [`CancellationError`](https://developer.apple.com/documentation/swift/cancellationerror)
 but carries additional information (namely the `comment` and `sourceLocation`
 arguments to `cancel(_:sourceLocation:)`) that Swift Testing can present to the